 Posted by Ink4Cakes on 8/26/2020 to Edible Images

-The are two most popular edible sheet products in the market for edible printing.
-The first edible sheet product is icing sheets, also known among cake decorators as sugar sheets or frosting sheets.
+These are two of the most popular edible sheet products on the market for edible printing.
+The first edible sheet product are icing sheets, also known among cake decorators as sugar sheets or frosting sheets.

 EDIBLE ICING SHEETS